Abd al-Rahman Furaih

 Abd al-Rahman Furaih, born in the town of Al-Sabaan in Hail in 1957, is a Saudi historian, author, and academic; a member of the Saudi Shura Council, and has many published books.
-He received a doctorate in history and civilization, took a course in management at the University of the Mediterranean in Malta, studied English in San Diego, USA, and is currently a faculty member at Imam Muhammad bin Saud Islamic University in Riyadh.
+He received a doctorate in history and civilization, took a course in management at the University of the Mediterranean in Malta, studied English in San Diego, California, US, and is currently a faculty member at Imam Muhammad bin Saud Islamic University in Riyadh.